open5e/open5e/source/equipment/magic-items/rod-of-lordly-might.rst

 rod, you can force the target to make a DC 17 Constitution saving throw.
 On a failure, the target takes an extra 4d6 necrotic damage, and you regain a number of hit points equal to half that necrotic damage.
-This property can’t be used again until the next dawn.
+This property can't be used again until the next dawn.

 **Paralyze.** When you hit a creature with a melee attack using the rod, you can force the target to make a DC 17 Strength saving throw.
 On a failure, the target is paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.
-This property can’t be used again until the next dawn.
+This property can't be used again until the next dawn.

 **Terrify.** While holding the rod, you can use an action to force each creature you can see within 30 feet of you to make a DC 17 Wisdom saving throw.
 On a failure, a target is frightened of you for 1 minute.
 A frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-This property can’t be used again until the next dawn.
+This property can't be used again until the next dawn.